fcanas/bake/README.md

 # Bake

-A static site generator that's really just [Pandoc](http://pandoc.org) and [Make](https://www.gnu.org/software/make/).
+A static site generator that's just [Pandoc](http://pandoc.org) and [Make](https://www.gnu.org/software/make/).

-Bake doesn't do CMS work for you.
+Bake isn't a CMS, or a blog engine.
 It lets you publish a static site written in markdown, or manual html, or whatever.

 The `Makefile` is the relevant code.
 The rest of the repository is a description of [this site](http://fcanas.github.io/bake) whose correct generation is evidence of Bake working.
 A mechanism for automated testing of the product isn't planned, but definitely possible.